Abdy01/DVWA-Walkthrough/File-Inclusion/README.md

 That means that the third one is not accessible via client-side.

 ## File Inclusion vs Directory Traversal
-The difference between these 2 is that through the directory traversal vulnerability we will able to read files from the system, but with file inclusion, the file is also included in the page.
+The difference between these 2 is that through the directory traversal vulnerability we will be able to read files from the system, but with file inclusion, the file is also included in the page.
 This is why we were not able to read the fifth quote directly from the page, because the php code was executed, so the comment line was treated as a comment and not included as text in the page.

 For example reading `/etc/passwd` will be the same for directory traversal and also for file inclusion because is just a file with text.